aurelatioukpe/GitHub-Profile/README.md

 ---
 # Who I Am?

-My name is Aurel, and my nickname Traffy.
+- My name is Aurel, but you can also call me by my nickname "Traffy".
-In short, I'm just a guy who really loves programming but also computers in general (maybe also a lazy guy who stays in his room to geek out, it all depends on your point of view).
+- In short, I'm just a guy who really loves programming but also computers in general (maybe also a lazy guy who stays in his room to geek out, it all depends on your point of view).
-My ultimate goal is to combine these two loves of my life, and become a gamedev.
+- My ultimate goal is to combine these two loves of my life, and become a gamedev.